claydoers/de-youtube-analysis-project/README.md

-# Youtube Data Analysis Project
+# Trending Youtube Videos Data Analysis Project

 ## Overview
 This goal of this project was to securely manage, streamline, and perform analysis on structured and semi structured data from YouTube based on trending video statistics.